Montgomery County — News — Greater Washington Community Foundation

 Left to Right: Shirley Brandman (Former Montgomery County Advisory Board Member) and Bob Buchanan (2024 Montgomery County Philanthropist of the Year) at the Celebration of Giving.

 The Community Foundation is now accepting nominations for the 2025 Montgomery County Philanthropist of the Year Award!
+This special honor was created to shine a light on individuals who have made a positive impact in our community through giving, and whose philanthropic leadership sets an inspiring example for us all.

 The Philanthropist of the Year will be recognized at the 2025 Celebration of Giving later this fall.
 Read on for more information!